galasa-dev/automation/releasePipeline/95-move-to-new-version.md

     e.
 Push the changes to your branch, open a PR, wait for the PR build to pass, then merge in the PR, and wait for the Main build to pass and finish.

+    f.
+When the Isolated Main build is triggered following the CLI module build, cancel it on the GitHub UI [here](https://github.com/galasa-dev/isolated/actions/workflows/build.yaml) with the "Cancel Workflow" button, as you are going to rebuild it in a next step anyway.

     **Note:** Once the Galasa mono repo's build finishes, this will trigger the `recycle-prod1` Tekton pipeline, which will then trigger the `run-tests` Tekton pipeline.
 The `run-tests` will fail as the CPS properties have not yet been upgraded to the new development version (unless you have already done it with galasactl) - this is okay.

 3. Upgrade [Helm](https://github.com/galasa-dev/helm)